top of page

 Conclusion

+Trump’s executive order on psychedelic therapy represents a meaningful policy shift.
+However, access alone is insufficient to ensure safe or effective outcomes at scale.
 The future of psychedelic medicine will depend not only on regulatory progress but on the development of systems capable of supporting the full complexity of human neurobiology, trauma, and lived experience.

 As highlighted in independent industry analysis from Psychedelic Alpha, the policy accelerates timelines and access pathways—but does not fundamentally resolve the structural challenges associated with delivery, safety, and scalability.